-Belarus is a small country in eastern Europe that borders Ukraine and Russia.
+Belarus is a small country in eastern Europe.
 It’s a great place for companies to expand, especially if they’re looking for a location with ties to eastern Europe.
 But your expansion isn’t as easy as finding an office space and getting to work.
 You have to examine your Belarus payroll options, set up your payroll, and worry about compliance each step of the way.

 That’s not the case with Globalization Partners.
 We’re a global PEO and experts in Belarus’ employment compliance laws.
 Our goal is to help companies like yours expand across borders without having to worry about compliance, payroll, hiring, and similar factors.